Unified description of LHC data on elastic $pp$ scattering: Introduction

+The sum in this formula refers to all distinct ways to connect the beam and target quark lines with $n$ Pomerons in the scattering diagram.
+The set $Q_i$ and $Q_l^{\,\prime}$ stands for the momenta the quarks acquire from the Pomerons attached to it.
+It is particular for each connection pattern. $Q$ is the total momentum transferred in the scattering, $t=-Q^2$.
+The Pomeron-proton form factor,

-Here $\psi(k_1,k_2,k_3)$ is the initial proton wave function written in terms of the constituent quarks' transverse momenta $k_i$, $\psi(k_1+Q_1,k_2+Q_2,k_3+Q_3)$ is the wavefunction of the scattered proton.
+is expressed through the initial proton wave function $\psi(k_1,k_2,k_3)$ written in terms of the constituent quarks' transverse momenta $k_i$, and the wavefunction of the scattered proton, $\psi(k_1+Q_1,k_2+Q_2,k_3+Q_3)$.
 A more detailed description can be found in~Ref.~\cite{Shabelski:2014yba}.
-The quarks' wave function has been taken in the simple form of Gaussian packets,